-These loans are secured by certain properties and transportation equipment with total carrying amount of P58.0 million and P57.6 million as of March 31, 2018 and December 31, 2017, respectively (see Note 9).
+These loans are secured by certain properties and transportation equipment with total carrying amount of P55.0 million and P57.6 million as of June 30, 2018 and December 31, 2017, respectively (see Note 9).

-13.4 Obligations Under Finance Lease
+12.4 Obligations Under Finance Lease

 In 2018, the Group entered into a finance lease agreement through sale and leaseback arrangement with a local bank to seek additional funding and accommodate expenses for the acquisition of certain machinery and equipment.
-These finance lease agreements have effective interest rates of 6.49% to 6.76% per annum, payable in 48 equal monthly payments and are secured by a chattel mortgage on the Company's machinery and equipment.
-Total interest expense incurred amounted to P0.3 million for the three months ended March 31, 2018 and is shown as part of Finance Costs in the 2018 consolidated statement of profit or loss (see Note 18.1).
+These finance lease agreements have effective interest rates of 6.49% to 6.76% per annum, payable in 48 equal monthly payments and are secured by a chattel mortgage on the Group's machinery and equipment.
+Total interest expense incurred amounted to P0.6 million for the six months ended June 30, 2018 and is shown as part of Finance Costs under Other Income (Charges) - net section in the 2018 consolidated statement of profit or loss (see Note 18.1).
+There was no similar transaction in 2017.